emcdona1/ocr_handwritten_labels/README.md

 #### Comparing OCR platforms on analyzing herbarium sheet labels
 *Currently available: Google Cloud Vision and Amazon Web Services Textract*

-1. **Download your dataset with image URLs and ground truth information**.
+1. **Download the ground truth information for your dataset, plus URLs of the images**.
-    1. Download an occurrence file from the [Fern Portal](https://pteridoportal.org/) which already contains human-created transcriptions of the label text.
+    1. In a web browser, log into the [Fern Portal](https://pteridoportal.org/) and download an occurrence file, which should contain human-created transcriptions of the herbarium sheet text:
    1. As an authenticated user, click the "Crowdsource", and click the pencil icon next to the desired dataset.
    1. Click the "Exporter" tab.
 Create a search query (e.g.
       *Collector/Observer CONTAINS Steyermark*).
        1. For "Processing Status" select "Reviewed."
 (This ensures that you have ground truth data, i.e. transcribed by humans and reviewed by staff, to compare to the OCR.)
        1. For "Structure," select "Darwin Core."